 - Must love weeding.Note: Other duties may/will be assigned on a case by case and as-needed basis.

 - Must be able and willing to work in all types of weather, be able to lift 50 pounds or more, have good communications skills – (both written and verbal), and be flexible in hours as farm work can be unpredictable

 - Must have a bachelor’s degree and/or 5 years of experience in organic horticultural or agronomic crop production.

-- Must be honest, respectful and take ownership of our work and mission.
+- Be honest, respectful and take ownership of our work and mission.

-To apply: Send cover letter and resume to Elaine Macbeth at Elaine.Macbeth@RodaleInstitute.org.
+- To apply: Please send a cover letter and resume to Elaine Macbeth, Director of Finance/HR, at firstname.lastname@example.org.